Gaylord Nelson

 Gaylord Anton Nelson (June 4, 1916 – July 3, 2005) was an American politician and environmentalist from Wisconsin who served as a United States senator and governor.
 He was a member of the Democratic Party and the founder of Earth Day, which launched a new wave of environmental activism.

 Early life and education

 Nelson was born in 1916 in Clear Lake, Wisconsin, the son of Mary (Bradt), a nurse, and Anton Nelson, a country doctor.
 He had Norwegian and Irish ancestry.
 He grew up and was educated in the local public schools.
 In 1939, he received a bachelor's in political science at what is now San Jose State University in San Jose, California.
 In 1942, he received an LL.B. degree from the University of Wisconsin Law School in Madison and was admitted to the bar.
 He practiced as a lawyer before serving in the United States Army, during which time he saw action in the Okinawa campaign during World War II.
+He rose to the rank of first lieutenant.